apache/couchdb/share/doc/src/config/intro.rst

   curl -X PUT http://localhost:5984/_config/httpd/bind_address -d '"10.10.0.128"'

-Whatever if you'd made a typo or the specified IP address is not available from your network, you'll make CouchDB unavailable for you in both cases and you will have the only way to fix the problem by edit the configuration file and restart the server.
+However, if you would made a typo or the specified IP address is not available from your network, you'll make CouchDB unavailable for you in both cases and you will have the only way to fix the problem by edit the configuration file and restart the server.
 To protect yourself against such accidents you may setup the :ref:`whilelist <config/httpd/config_whitelist>` of configuration parameters that are allowed to edit via the HTTP API.
 For others you'll need to directly edit the configuration file so you may quick fix any problems that had occurred due to misconfiguring.